Forests of Kosovo: Renewable energy from biomass

 There are current attempts by the Kosovar authorities for switching to renewable energy and the reduction of firewood usage is part of the strategy.
 It is planned to upgrade to energy production from biomass, mainly forest wood, since this would decrease the emission of carbon dioxide and other potentially poisonous gases.
 This upgrade is presently supported by the EU and the government of Kosovo, which in 2011 jointly funded a project with respective amounts of 2.7 million euros and 300 thousand euros to help improve forestry management policies and introduce European standards for stable management.

 List of forests

 The following table shows the most important forests of Kosovo and their location:

 Biodiversity

 The flora and fauna of the Kosovar forests is quite rich due to the exposure to Mediterranean climate through the White Drin river.
-In that context, the Šar Mountains and the Prokletije are the two most important areas for the biodiversity of Kosovo.
+In that context, the Šar Mountains and the Accursed Mountains are the two most important areas for the biodiversity of Kosovo.
 The woodlands of Šar are the habitat to 86 vascular plants of international significance, while the Albanian Alps house 128 endemic species.